Sovereign-Labs/sovereign-sdk/module-system/sov-modules-macros/README.md

-# sov-modules-macros
+# `sov-modules-macros`

-This crate provides Rust macros specifically designed to be used with the Sovereign `module-system`.
-When developing a module, the developer's primary focus is on implementing the business logic, without having to worry about low-level details such as message serialization/deserialization or how messages are dispatched to the appropriate module.
+This crate provides Rust macros specifically designed to be used with the Module System.
+When developing a module, the developer's primary focus should be on implementing the business logic, without having to worry about low-level details such as message serialization/deserialization or how messages are dispatched to the appropriate module.

 To alleviate the burden of writing repetitive and mechanical code, this crate offers a collection of macros that generate the necessary boilerplate code.